-Today, the city continues a now 5-year streak as a rising real estate investment favorite, with the Telegraph recently crowning it Europe’s top place to invest in property.
+The capital of Hungary has been ranked among the top 10 fastest growing property markets in the world since 2017 by The Guardian.
+Today the city continues to be a rising real estate investment favorite, with the Telegraph recently crowning it Europe’s top place to invest in property.

 The ongoing renaissance of the city — large-scale renovations and new constructions alike — have set off a growing wave of tourism to the capital.

 Budapest’s beauty, peace and historical legacy are met with an up and coming gastro and cultural scene.
 As the city grows in popularity, property investors are snapping up apartments for short and long-term rent alike.

 At the turn of the century, Budapest was the second capital of the mighty Austro-Hungarian Empire.

 Much of the urban environment that exists today was built in the 30 years around 1875, including the iconic Parliament (bid on by Freddie Mercury) and the Opera House.
 The result was a capital city on par with Paris or Vienna in grandeur and architectural sophistication.

 Budapest’s real estate potential is still ripe for enterprising investors.

 While the city sees the 5th fastest rising property prices in the world, historic properties cost a fraction of their London and New York counterparts.
 These relatively low entry points are matched with high returns of up to 8% in the most desired touristy neighborhoods.

 According to the Hungarian National Bank’s House Price Index, Budapest’s house prices surged by 16.9% in the 1st quarter of 2017.
 And this year marks the fifth year of a continuous house price boom.

 Demand for both new and historic dwellings grew in parallel, reflected in the surge of housing credit, with credit for second-hand homes rising by 34.6% and for new homes by 63% YOY in 2016.